emanemair/juice_machine/README.md

 <strong> the  properties of a cash register. </strong> <br/>
-&nbsp; &nbsp; &nbsp &nbsp The cash register has some cash on hand, it accepts the amount from the customer, and if the amount deposited is more than the cost of the item, then—if possible—the cash register returns the change.
+&nbsp; &nbsp;  The cash register has some cash on &nbsp; &nbsp; hand, it accepts the amount from the customer, and if the amount deposited is more &nbsp; &nbsp; than the cost of the item, then—if possible—the cash register returns the change.
-For simplicity, we assume that the user deposits at least the amount of money for the product.
-The cash register should also be able to show the juice machine’s owner the amount of money in the register at any given time.
-The following class defines the properties of a cash register.
+&nbsp; &nbsp;For simplicity, we assume that the user deposits at least the amount of money for the &nbsp; &nbsp;product.
+The cash register should also be able to show the juice machine’s owner &nbsp; &nbsp;the amount of money in the register at any given time.
+The following class defines the &nbsp; &nbsp;properties of a cash register.